simonduchen/AccShares/README.md

 # AccShares
 This is a deliverable for a course project at Chalmers Univerity of Technology in the course Mobile Computing.

+Developed by Simon Duchen and Linnea Bark.

 To find out more of this project go to https://barklinnea0.wixsite.com/mobilecomputing
 ## Mobile Computing Project: AccShares
 This project is a native prototype of a mobile user interface for a smart lock application that uses the fingerprint scanner to verify physical accesses that are shared.

-This project is developed by Simon Duchen and Linnea Bark.
+Since this is a prototype there is no backend actually storing data or connecting the application to any smart lock devices, it is only to show a native UI that contains the functionality and design that project aimed for.

 ## Instructions to run: